cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     metadata
       a set of additional data stating certain transaction conditions or owner details.
 In smart contracts, metadata represents conditions under which a deal should execute.
 In a non-fungible token, metadata can store owner ID, ownership status, or intellectual rights.

-    multi-asset (MA)
-      ledgers that support accounting or transaction of more than one type of asset are considered to have 'multi-asset' functionality.
-These ledgers can include blockchains, wallets, cryptocurrencies, or banking platforms, for example.
-Multi-assets usually include a platform's primary currency and multiple, user-defined assets.

-    multisig
-      simple scripting language supported by Cardano Shelley.
-Multisig specifies a minimal set of signatures required to allow a transaction to perform certain actions, and can also be used to specify simple forging policies.

-    native token
-      a token type natively supported by its underlying platform without a need for additional software.

     network
       a technical infrastructure combining Cardano-nodes and relative interactions in one unified system.